Video Production & Video Marketing Blog

 Prioritize your video's pacing and timing as you work in the B-roll.
 Make sure viewers have time to breathe between key points.
 For example, you could use B-roll to add a brief gap and a smooth transition between interviews.

 Place each clip where it feels most relevant and cohesive without distracting from the overall focus.
 For instance, if someone speaks for 30 seconds, you could fill in at least 20 of those with relevant B-roll.
-However, you could lose your audience if the clips are irrelevant to the topic or if you use B-roll for the entire 30 seconds.
+However, you could lose your audience if the clips are irrelevant or if you use B-roll for the entire 30 seconds.

 Tips for Incorporating B-Roll